devronhansen/ac-steam-coding-task/readme.md

 - The app should be working and buildable with no errors

 ## Bonus Points
-- If you want to impress us build the React SSR (with hydration) yourself without a framework
 - Create a dockerfile
 - Write tests!
+- If you want to impress us build the React SSR (with or without hydration) yourself without a framework